If you want to join us, the email address, El Rushbo at EIBNet.us.

 Wait a minute.

-You uh We haven't answered your first question sufficiently yet.
+We haven't answered your first question sufficiently yet.

 You let me answer it with one word, then you moved on.

-You didn't say why.
+You didn't say you didn't say why.

-This is where the host usually exhibits brilliance is after the question why, and you didn't ask it.
+This is where the host usually exhibits brilliance, is after the question why, and you didn't ask it.

 I'm sorry.